-Boarded up windows and extra security: Retailers bracing for the worst this election
+Boarded-up windows and extra security: Retailers brace for the worst ahead of Election Day

 “Ferragamo is boarded up, Prada is boarded up, Dolce & Gabbana is boarded up,” said Kathy Gohari, vice president of the Rodeo Drive Committee.
 “Rodeo Drive is among the most desirable streets in the world, which means we’re one of the biggest targets.
-What we do not welcome is people with ill-intentions, who are here to destruct property.”
+What we do not welcome is people with ill intentions, who are here to destruct property.”

 After a year marked by unrest and upheaval, retailers around the country are taking sweeping measures — and spending millions — to protect their stores during a high-stakes presidential election that could quickly turn contentious.
-Saks Fifth Avenue and CVS are boarding up store windows and adding extra security at some locations, while Neiman Marcus is closing all stores at 5 p.m. on election day.
-Others are closing altogether on Tuesday, or providing paid time-off for employees to vote or volunteer at the polls.
+Saks Fifth Avenue and CVS are boarding up store windows and adding extra security at some locations, while Neiman Marcus is closing all stores at 5 p.m. on Election Day.
+Others are closing altogether on Tuesday, or providing paid time off for employees to vote or volunteer at the polls.

 “The safety of our customers, associates, and communities, as well as the protection of our physical assets, is of utmost importance,” said Nicole Schoenberg, a spokeswoman for Saks Fifth Avenue.

-The election is the latest wild card for retailers, which have been hard hit by coronavirus pandemic and a summer of civil unrest The May 25 killing of George Floyd, a Black man, in police custody in Minneapolis sparked protests across the country, including some that turned violent.
-Stores across the country were vandalized, leading some retailers like Target and Nordstrom to abruptly shutter locations, and others to board up windows and ramp up security.
+The election is the latest wild card for retailers, which have been hit hard by the coronavirus pandemic and a summer of civil unrest.
+The May 25 killing of George Floyd, a Black man, in police custody in Minneapolis sparked protests across the country, including some that turned violent.
+Stores across the country were vandalized, leading some retailers such as Target and Nordstrom to abruptly shutter locations, and others to board up windows and step up security.

 Retailers have already sustained an estimated $1 billion in insured losses from property damage and theft this year, according to early estimates from the Insurance Information Institute, making this year’s protests “the costliest civil disorder in U.S. history.”